Local grafting heterogeneities control water intrusion and extrusion in nanopores: Discussion

-Intrusion experiments similar to those performed here \emph{in silico} are used in porosimetry to infer geometrical information about the pores themselves.
+Finally, we proceed to discuss the importance of the present results for the field of porosimetry.
+Indeed intrusion experiments that are conceptually similar to those performed here in silico are routinely used in porosimetry to infer geometrical information about the pores themselves.
 Depending on the intruding liquid, we distinguish between water and mercury porosimetry, with the latter being a standard technique due to the very high surface tension of mercury and its typical high contact angles on most surfaces, even non-functionalized ones~\cite{schlumberger2021characterization,lefevre2004intrusion}.

 In porosimetry, it is generally assumed that intrusion is a deterministic process that follows Laplace's equation~\eqref{Laplace}; more precisely, it is assumed that all the pores of a given radius are filled as soon as the pressure exceeds their corresponding Laplace's pressure.
-Based on this assumption, the range of pressures at which intrusion takes place is interpreted as resulting from an underlying distribution of pore radii (Fig.~\ref{Porosimetry}a-c).
+Based on this assumption, the range of pressures at which intrusion takes place is interpreted as resulting from an underlying distribution of pore radii.
 As a result, in porosimetry, the experimental intrusion curve for a given material is used to provide information about the pore size distribution.
-The limitation of this procedure is that it does not take into account the variability of the radius and of the contact angle \textit{along} each pore, which we just proved to be important to shape the intrusion curves.
-In our simulations, the actual distribution of local radii along the pore is a directly measurable quantity; indeed Fig.~\ref{Porosimetry}d-f show that grafted pores can have a rather broad pore size distribution with the variance, which is related to the pore roughness, increasing with grafting density.
+The limitation of this procedure is that it does not take into account the variability of the radius and of the contact angle along each pore, which we just proved to be important to shape the intrusion curves.
+In our simulations, the actual distribution of local radii along the pore is a directly measurable quantity; indeed Figure~\ref{Porosimetry} show that grafted pores can have a rather broad pore size distribution with the variance, which is related to the pore roughness, increasing with grafting density.

+In Figure~\ref{Porosimetry} we compare the actual pore size distribution with ``in silico porosimetry'', i.e., the radius distribution obtained by using Laplace's law to interpret the simulated intrusion curves in Figure~\ref{int_ext_cycles}.
+Results show that pore size distributions obtained via porosimetry vastly differ from the actual geometrical distribution.